Non-Rigid Rank-One Infinite Measures on the Circle: Survey of results

 \section{Survey of results}

-Our central result can be summarized into the following theorem.
+Our central result can be summarized in the following theorem.

 \begin{thm}\thlabel{mainthm} Suppose $\al$ is an irrational number that is not of golden type.
 Then we explicitly construct a rank-one transformation $T_\al$ on a Borel set $X_\al$ in $\br$ with the following properties. \begin{enumerate} \item There is an $L^\infty$ eigenfunction $f_\al$ with eigenvalue $e^{2\pi i \al}$.
-Hence, $T_\al$ is not weakly mixing. \item The eigenfunction is injective. \item $T_\al$ is totally ergodic. \item $T_\al$ is nonrigid for badly approximable numbers, and rigid otherwise. \end{enumerate} Moreover, there exist $\al$ so that $X_\al$ has finite measure, but for Lebesgue almost every irrational $\al$, $X_\al$ is an infinite measure subset of $\br$.
+Hence, $T_\al$ is not weakly mixing. \item The eigenfunction is injective almost everywhere. \item $T_\al$ is totally ergodic. \item If $X_\al$ has infinite measure and $\al$ is badly approximable, then every probability preserving factor of $T_\al$ is weakly mixing. \item $T_\al$ is nonrigid for badly approximable numbers, and rigid otherwise. \end{enumerate} Moreover, there exist uncountably many $\al$ so that $X_\al$ has finite measure, but for Lebesgue almost every irrational $\al$, $X_\al$ is an infinite measure subset of $\br$.
 Thus we obtain a type $II_\infty$ transformation with properties (1)-(3). \end{thm}

-The proof of this theorem is subdivided as follows: in section \ref{construction}, we construct our transformation and an eigenfunction.
+The proof of this theorem is subdivided as follows: in Section \ref{construction}, we construct our transformation and an eigenfunction.
 Section \ref{finiteOrNot} characterizes when $X_\al$ will have infinite measure and when it will not, and shows that the former occurs for almost every $\al$.
-Total ergodicity is proven in section \ref{toteserg}.
-Rigidity questions are taken up in \ref{badlyrigid}.
-Finally, injectivity of $f_\al$ is proven in section \ref{one-one}.\\\\ Notice that injectivity of $f_\al$ and Blackwell's theorem tell us that $f_\al^{-1}(\mathfrak{B}(\bs^1)) = \mathfrak{B}(X_\al)$.
-As such, $\nu = m\circ f_\al^{-1}$ is a measure on $\bs^1$.
-Moreover, letting
+Total ergodicity is proven in Section \ref{toteserg}.
+Injectivity of $f_\al$ is proven in Section \ref{one-one}, and probability preserving factors are considered in Section \ref{discretespectrum}.
+Rigidity questions are taken up in \ref{badlyrigid}.\\\\